evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Adding-Commands.md.txt

 ```

 In Evennia, a Command is a Python _class_.
 If you are unsure about what a class is, review the
-previous lessons!
-A Command inherits from `evennia.Command` or from one of the alternative command-
-classes, such as `MuxCommand` which is what most default commands use.
+[previous lesson about it](./Beginner-Tutorial-Python-classes-and-objects.md)!
+A Command inherits from `evennia.Command` or from one of the alternative command- classes, such as `MuxCommand` which is what most default commands use.

-All Commands are in turn grouped in another class called a _Command Set_.
-Think of a Command Set
-as a bag holding many different commands.
-One CmdSet could for example hold all commands for
-combat, another for building etc. By default, Evennia groups all character-commands into one
+All Commands are grouped in another class called a _Command Set_.
+Think of a Command Set as a bag holding many different commands.
+One CmdSet could for example hold all commands for combat, another for building etc.
-big cmdset.

 Command-Sets are then associated with objects, for example with your Character.
-Doing so makes the
-commands in that cmdset available to the object.
-So, to summarize:
+Doing so makes the commands in that cmdset available to the object.
+By default, Evennia groups all character-commands into one big cmdset called the `CharacterCmdSet`.
+It sits on `DefaultCharacter` (and thus, through inheritance, on `typeclasses.characters.Character`).

-- Commands are classes
-- A group of Commands is stored in a CmdSet
-- CmdSets are stored on objects - this defines which commands are available to that object.

 ## Creating a custom command